 - Autonomy: Vehicle shall be fully autonomous and shall have all autonomy decisions made onboard the ASV. - Buoyancy: The vehicle shall be positively buoyant. - Communication: The vehicle cannot send or receive any control information while in autonomous mode (to and from Operators Control Station). - Towable: The vehicle must have a multi-point tow harness installed at all times to allow staff to attach a rope and tow the vehicle through the water.
 Underslung harnesses will NOT be permitted. - Energy source: The vehicle must be battery powered.
 All batteries must be sealed to reduce the hazard from acid or caustic electrolytes.
 The open circuit voltage of any battery (or battery system) may not exceed 60Vdc. - Kill Switch: The vehicle must have at least one 1.5 inch diameter red button located on the vehicle that, when actuated, must instantaneously disconnect power from all motors and actuators.
 (Section 4.2.3 Kill Switch Requirements) - Wireless Kill Switch: In addition to the physical kill-switch, the vehicle must have at least one remote kill switch that, when actuated, must instantaneously disconnect power from all motors and actuators.
 If the remote kill switch system is powered off, vehicle must default to a state in which power is disconnected from all motors and actuators.
 (Section 4.2.3 Kill Switch Requirements) - Propulsion: Any propulsion system may be used (thruster, paddle, etc.).
 However, all moving parts must have protection.
 For instance, a propeller must be shrouded. - Remote-controllable: The vehicle must be remote-controllable (tele-operated) to be brought back to the dock.
 If the remote controller is turned off (or power is interrupted), vehicle must default to a state in which power is disconnected from all motors and actuators.
-Controlling vehicle through a laptop is discouraged. - Safety: All sharp, pointy, moving or sensitive parts must be covered and marked. - Size: The vehicle must fit within a six feet, by three feet, by three feet "box".
+Driving the vehicle through a laptop is STRONGLY discouraged. - Safety: All sharp, pointy, moving or sensitive parts must be covered and marked.

+- Size: The vehicle must fit within a six feet, by three feet, by three feet "box".
 (Any extensions from the hull can exceed these dimensions during a run.) - Surface: The vehicle must float or use ground effect of the water.
-Mostly submerged/flying vehicles are forbidden for use as primary autonomous platform. - Weight: The entire maritime system shall weigh less than 140 lbs. - Payload: The vehicle must have a place to mount a GoPro (or similar) camera with an unobstructed view from the front of the vehicle.
+Mostly submerged/flying vehicles are forbidden for use as primary autonomous platform. - Weight: The entire maritime system shall weigh less than 140 lbs.